Collection Development

 - Posters, pamphlets, ephemera, photographs, government publications, manuscripts, and other primary sources dating from the WWI and WWII periods.

-- Fascist propaganda, particularly posters, is lacking from the collection and has been requested by faculty.
-Acquire with caution if the opportunity arises.
+- Fascist propaganda, particularly posters, is lacking from the collection and has been requested by faculty for teaching purposes.
+Acquire with caution and in consultation with campus experts if the opportunity arises.

 Inactive Collecting Areas